NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 1. Navigate into the downloaded folder and open the `Woof.xcodeproj` file in Xcode.
 1. Select your device as a run destination for the project.
 If you don't know how to run the app on a real device, please check the [documentation](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device).
 1. Press the `Run` button.
 1. Profit!
-Enjoy the app. 🥳
+Enjoy the application. 🥳

 ## Authors